A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Results

-\begin{proof} By Definition \ref{def:consensus}, all three methods lead to trees that only contain clusters (or splits) that are present in at least one tree.
+\begin{proof} By Definition \ref{def:consensus}, loose consensus, strict consensus and majority rule consensus all lead to trees that only contain clusters (or splits) that are present in at least one tree.
 So each cluster (or split) in the respective consensus tree must be compatible with at least one tree in the input profile, namely with the one it is induced by.
-This completes the proof. \end{proof}
+This completes the proof of the first statement.